 - from the military as a civilian;

-- or pay for duty as an officer in the Public Health Service.
+- for duty as an officer in the Public Health Service.